August 12, 2024

 What lifestyle changes actually help

 If you're caught in the prediabetes range, the standard medical recommendation is 30 minutes of moderate physical activity daily (walking is fine), reduction in refined carbohydrates and added sugars, increased dietary fibre intake from vegetables, legumes, and whole grains, and a target weight reduction of 5–7% if applicable.
-Applied consistently for 12 months, these interventions have been shown to reduce progression to diabetes by over 50% in major Indian cohort studies.
+Applied consistently for 12 months, these interventions have been shown to reduce progression to diabetes by over 50% in major clinical studies.

 When to escalate to a specialist